-Question B: Do colleagues who are aware of this situation have an obligation to report this alleged behavior?
+Question B: Do colleagues who are aware of a psychiatrist having an affair with their patient have an obligation to report this alleged behavior?

 Answer: Yes.
 The commentary topic 3.3.4 states that all psychiatrists have an "obligation to recognize and address the unethical behavior of colleagues."
-The commentary, as opposed to mandating an ethics complaint, instead offers options for addressing the behavior including but not limited to seeking supervision, discussing conduct with the individual, and/or reporting to appropriate authorities, including DB ethics committees.
-The colleague must do something.
-(Section 2) (1989; Rev. 2017)
+The commentary offers options for addressing the behavior including but not limited to seeking supervision, discussing conduct with the individual, and/or reporting to appropriate authorities, including DB ethics committees.
+The colleague must do something when they have personal knowledge of such unethical behavior by a colleague.
+Ethical psychiatrists should be especially alert to guard against implicit bias influencing the course of action they pursue when they suspect or become aware of unethical conduct by a colleague.
+(Section 2) (1989; Rev. 2017; 2023)

-Question: I recently had an adult married women patient tell me that she is having sexual relations with hermale therapist with whom she just started treatment maybe a month ago.
+Question: I recently had an adult married women patient tell me that she is having sexual relations with her male therapist with whom she just started treatment maybe a month ago.
 She has a background of being sexually abused.
 She understands that the therapist has committed a serious professional boundary violation and there is a good possibility it is not the first time.
 She refuses to turn him in or to stop seeing him.
 I do not know the identity of the therapist and I do not think she ever told me who she would be seeing when I asked her to get therapy a few visits back.
 I told her that I am duty bound to report this kind of infractions.
 She was referred because she had sex with a total stranger after they had a few drinks and smoked cannabis.
 They met on an airliner while she was returning home from a business trip.
 She felt guilty about the incident since she wants to keep her relationship with her husband intact.
 I told her that I would probably not be able to continue with her care under these circumstances and scheduled her back for follow-up in two weeks to determine the best course of action.